stmarksnewferry/stmarksnewferry.github.io/_about_boxes/aims.md

 We **GROW** in our commitment to God’s truth, supporting and encouraging one another in living as disciples of Jesus day by day.

-Second is the great mission Jesus gave the church - to go and make disciples of all nations.
+Second is the great mission Jesus gave the church - to **GO** and make disciples of all nations.
 (Matthew 28:19)

 We **GO** with compassion to God's world, to the least and the lost, declaring “the kingdom of God has come near, repent and believe the good news!”